dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 Skip the temptation of messing with other parameters and hit "Start Experiment".

-The software will send the prompt (along with the system prompt and default inference paramenter) to each of the selected models sequentially and, in this experiment, present the following output (edited for clarity):
+The software will send the prompt (along with the system prompt and default inference paramenter) to each of the selected models sequentially and present an output similar to:

 ```txt
 1/3 - gemma:2b-instruct